Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Construction of SBC for Unknown Agents

 In order to compute the required number of samples in Theorem~\ref{Thm:2}, one needs to first compute $\mathscr{L}_{g_{i_k}}$.
-In the next lemmas, we propose a systematic approach to compute $\mathscr{L}_{g_{i_k}}$ for both linear and nonlinear agents.
+In the Appendix, we propose a systematic approach to compute $\mathscr{L}_{g_{i_k}}$ for both linear and nonlinear agents.